 Joan Chand’oiseau is a busy stay-at-home mom, guiding her family of five through the realities of living with Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorder (ASD).
-On her website and across social media, she shares what living day to day looks like for her family and how they manage the ADHD/ASD dynamic alongside multiple other health challenges.
+On social media, she shares what living day to day looks like for her family and how they manage the ADHD/ASD dynamic alongside multiple other health challenges.
 Physical activity is a key component in how they manage their health and wellness.

 Get to know Joan better and help us welcome her to the #AfLfamily.

 Joan Chand’oiseau: My biggest fear, as a parent who has spent the last decade plus at home with her children, is failing to provide the opportunities for my children to reach their greatest potential.

 Joan Chand’oiseau: I think my proudest moments can be found in the every day “Can Do” attitudes of my (special needs) family.
 I am so very proud that we continue to manage our health and wellness together with an ‘”I Can!”
 “I Will!” and “We Got This!” approach.
 Just watch us!